California Friendly Landscapes

 Water conservation has been an important topic in Southern California for decades.
 The Metropolitan Water District of Southern California created Be Water Wise to assist Southern California residents to implement water efficiency strategies around their homes and businesses.

 Indoor water use was addressed early on through the manufacturing of toilets, shower heads, faucets, and clothes washers designed to conserve water.
 Irrigation products have become more efficient as well by applying water slowly at the precise location it is needed.
+Deep watering of trees is a great example of water efficient landscape practices.
+Please visit our Tree Maintenance page for information on deep watering trees.

 Residential Water Use